loginom/loginom-help-en-omegat/data/interface/property-inspector.md

 ![Property inspector](./scenario-property-inspector.png)

-The node properties (caption of properties) are displayed in the form of a tree.
+The node properties (captions of properties) are displayed in the form of a tree.

 The tree root in the *Property inspector* contains the component name used as a basis for the workflow node creation.
 The node caption is displayed in the *Value* column.
 The root tree node is always expanded.
 It is not possible to collapse it.